Riccardoengin01/entropypass/README.md

 - generates strong passwords based on user-selected preferences
 - computes the estimated entropy (in bits) to evaluate strength
 - uses Python’s `secrets` module for cryptographically secure randomness
+- allows selecting a password length between 8 and 64 (also interactively)

 👤 Useful for sysadmins, developers, cybersecurity engineers, or anyone needing strong passwords.